MicrosoftDocs/windows-powershell-docs/docset/windows/netsecurity/Get-NetFirewallRule.md

 ```

 ### -PolicyStore
-Targets the policy store from which to retrieve the rules to be retrieved.
+Targets the policy store from which to retrieve the rules.
 A policy store is a container for firewall and IPsec policy.
 The acceptable values for this parameter are: